 This exercise is to help loosen up your neck muscles.
 It helps in taking a lot of the stress off the muscles in your face (the neck muscles have to work extra to compensate for all the muscle weakness around the jaw joints).
 Put your hands in an “X” shape on your chest, with your right hand on your left collarbone and your left hand on the right side.
-Then, stretch your neck backwards and to the right or left, feeling the strain (but not too much).
+Then, stretch your neck backward and to the right or left, feeling the strain (but not too much).
 While doing this, grip your hands on your chest without grabbing your collarbone.
 Hold this for about 10 seconds, and switch sides.

 6. More neck muscles

 Another way to stretch the neck muscles is to press your chin into your neck without bending your head downwards.
-It should look like you have an extra layer of “chin” behind your actual chin, and your face should be looking straight forward.
+It should look like you have an extra layer of “chin” behind your actual chin, and your face should be looking straightforward.
 Do this for 10 seconds at a time.

 Do these exercises for as long as you feel comfortable, resting in between sets.
 Try to remember to do them 2-3 times a day, for most days of the week.
 If your jaw feels sore, take a day or two off, as overexerting the joints won’t help much.
 You should notice a decrease in facial and neck pain, as well as a reduction in TMJ-disorder-induced headaches.

 Remember, I’m not a medical professional, but these exercises have helped me a lot, and I hope they help you as well.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.